rafaqz/Photosynthesis.jl/README.md

 [Unitful.jl](https://github.com/PainterQubits/Unitful.jl) to provide unit checking and conversion.
-This removes the possibility of a large class of errors, especially when adding your own custom formulations, and has little or no runtime cost in most cases
+This removes the possibility of a large class of errors, especially when adding your own custom formulations, and has little or no runtime cost in most cases.

 ## Nested parameters

 Parameters are composed of nested `struct`s, so that components can be modified and new components can be added without altering the original.
-This structure should be liberating for those wanting to make modifications to existing formulations.
+This structure should be liberating for those wanting to make modifications to existing formulations, and to share them.

 Formulations all follow the pattern of defining an abstract type and a function at the top of the file.
 All formulation variants inherit from the